 Licensing requirements for teaching grades 5 through 12 vary by state.
 In almost every state, you must enroll in a state-approved certification program that may include completing coursework, a supervised teaching internship or student teaching course, and/or passing a subject area and pedagogy exam.* Earning a master’s degree could provide you with the background and practical experience to meet nationally recognized standards.
 If you are interested in becoming a certified teacher, please contact your state’s department of education for certification requirements or learn more about Kaplan University’s Master of Arts in Teaching Classroom Pathways Bundle.

-The Master of Arts in Teaching Classroom Pathways Bundle is a unique enrollment package for students looking to become certified in the following states: Florida, Idaho, Missouri, Montana, Oklahoma, Pennsylvania, South Carolina, Utah, and New Hampshire.
+The Master of Arts in Teaching Classroom Pathways Bundle is a unique enrollment package for students looking to become certified in the following states: Florida, Idaho, Missouri, Mississippi, Oklahoma, Pennsylvania, South Carolina, Utah, and New Hampshire.
 As a student participating in this pathway, you'll have the opportunity to become certified in specific states upon successful completion of the Master of Arts in Teaching degree and passing the American Board Certification of Teacher Excellence (American Board) examinations.
 American Board program resources and examinations costs are included in the price of tuition for the Classroom Pathways Bundle; one less thing to think about on your path to becoming a certified teacher.
 Upon acceptance into the Classroom Pathways Bundle Program, you will enter the Master of Arts in Teaching program and have access to the American Board Plus+ Program resources to help you prepare for the pedagogy and subject-area exams.

 Note: Full licensure requirements

 vary from state to state and are subject to change; students must check with

 the American Board at abcte.org for certification and state requirements.
 Prior to

 enrolling, students must confirm they are eligible for a state alternative

 certification program.
 Students are also encouraged to confirm costs,